Properly use an RV battery disconnect switch

 When to Use the Battery Disconnect Switch

-The only time you need to turn off power to the batteries by switching your disconnect “on” is when you’re storing your RV or not planning to use it for over a week.
+The only time you need to turn off power to the batteries by switching your disconnect “off” is when you’re storing your RV or not planning to use it for over a week.

 You may also need to cut power to the house batteries if working on your RV’s appliances or electrical system.